AnnieTaylorCHEN/test-cypress-darkmode/README.md

     });
 ```

-When you returned `{matches: true}` that object does not contain a function for `addEventListener`
+Previously in the code which didn't work, when you returned `{matches: true}` that object does not contain a function for `addEventListener`

 So when we call that in the code above you get an error.
 That got caught in the catch(e2)here:

 ```
 try {